 NYC Ballet’s “The Nutcracker” ran from November 25 to December 31, 2017.

-City Ballet’s “George Balanchine The Nutcracker®” is One of America’s Big Productions
+City Ballet’s “George Balanchine The Nutcracker®” is America’s Big Nutcracker

 The NYCB Nutcracker is a big production.
 Tschaikovsky’s score and Balanchine’s choreography are presented by 90 dancers, 62 musicians, 32 stagehands and a rotating cast of 50 students from New York City Ballet’s School of American Ballet.